1855 Wairarapa earthquake: Tectonic setting

-New Zealand lies along the boundary between the Australian and Pacific Plates.
+New Zealand lies along the boundary between the Australian and Pacific plates.
 In the South Island most of the relative displacement between these plates is taken up along a single dextral (right lateral) strike-slip fault with a major reverse component, the Alpine Fault.
 In the North Island the displacement is mainly taken up along the Kermadec subduction zone, although the remaining dextral strike-slip component of the relative plate motion is accommodated by the North Island Fault System (NIFS).
-A group of dextral strike-slip structures, known as the Marlborough Fault System, transfer displacement between the mainly transform and convergent type plate boundaries in a complex zone at the northern end of the South Island.
+A group of dextral strike-slip structures, known as the Marlborough fault system, transfer displacement between the mainly transform and convergent type plate boundaries in a complex zone at the northern end of the South Island.
 The earthquake occurred on the Wairarapa Fault which is part of the NIFS.

 Earthquake characteristics

 The earthquake was associated with the rupturing of approximately 150 km of the Wairarapa Fault.
 A horizontal displacement of up to 18 m was accompanied by uplift and tilting of the Rimutaka Range on the northwestern side of the fault with vertical offsets of about 6 metres near the fault reducing to almost nothing on the western coast of the Wellington Peninsula.
 The estimated magnitude of about 8.2 is unusually large for an earthquake associated with movement on a mainly strike-slip fault, and the coseismic offset would have been the largest known for such an event.
-It has been suggested that this was caused by the rupture propagating down to where the fault links through to the top of the subducting Pacific Plate.
-Geomorphological evidence, particularly the uplifted beach ridges observed at Turakirae Head, appears to record three previous coseismic uplifts of the Rimutaka Range caused by earthquakes similar in magnitude to the 1855 event, with a recurrence interval of about 2200 years.
+It has been suggested that this was caused by the rupture propagating down to where the fault links through to the top of the subducting Pacific plate.
+That such megathrust coupling with overlying surface faults is possible was subsequently observed with the 2016 Kaikōura earthquake, and a new model for a subset of shallow megathrust earthquakes, including this earthquake, was developed.
+Other evidence for this hypothesis is geomorphological evidence, particularly the uplifted beach ridges observed at Turakirae Head, that appear to record three previous coseismic uplifts of the Rimutaka Range caused by earthquakes similar in magnitude to the 1855 event, with a recurrence interval of about 2200 years.

+At least ten large earthquakes were identified along the fault during the Holocene.
+Three of the most recent, including the 1855 earthquake, produced average slips of 16.5 m ± 2.2 m.
+The unusually large slip to rupture length ratio meant the earthquake would have been a high stress drop, hence, energetic event.
+This may be possibly attributed to the geologically young nature of the fault, being about 1 to 3 million years old, making it an immature structure.
+Faults in their early developmental stage have been observed to generate earthquakes with the most greatest stress drop and strong ground motion.